-The School also exceeded its final budgeted amount of restricted expenditures for instruction for 2013.
-The School did not submit a budget adjustment request to increase projected expenditures for restricted accounts as the actual increase was not expected to cause final expenditures to exceed budget.
+The School exceeded its final budgeted amount of restricted expenditures for certain functional instruction categories for 2014.
+The School did submit a budget adjustment request to increase projected expenditures for restricted accounts, however the actual increase was not expected to cause final expenditures to exceed budget.
+The budget overages should not be reoccurring.
+The applicable functional categories will be closely monitored in the coming year.